samwong0127/katacoda-scenarios/README.md

-# THIS is used to test katacoda
+# This is used to run katacoda